Strategies to Improve Your Custody Chances as a Mom

 How Is Custody Determined in Texas?

-Under Texas law, the term parent is considered to be neutral—the court will not give priority or preference to the father or the mother, but will make a decision that is “in the best interests of the child.”
-Instead, there’s a presumption under Texas law that the best interests of the child will be served if the child is co-parented.
+Under Texas law, the term parent is considered neutral.
+The court will not give priority or preference to father or mother but will make a decision that is "in the best interests of the child."
+There's a presumption under Texas law that the best interests of the child will be served if the child is co-parented.

-Texas has replaced the term “custody” with the designation “managing conservatorship.”
-The Texas family law courts generally presume that parents of minor children in a divorce will be “joint managing conservators,” sharing the rights and responsibilities of bringing up the children.
+Texas has replaced the term custody with the designation managing conservatorship.
+Texas family law courts generally presume that parents of minor children in a divorce will be joint managing conservators, sharing the rights and responsibilities of bringing up the children.
 That presumption, however, may be rebutted by either party.

-Though the court will often prefer to award the parents a joint managing conservatorship, it’s also common that the minor children spend a greater percentage of their time with one parent, typically referred to as the “custodial” parent.
-The non-custodial parent is then awarded access to the minor children (formerly known as “visitation”) and is customarily ordered to pay child support.
+Though courts often prefer to award parents a joint managing conservatorship, it's also common for the minor children to spend a greater percentage of their time with one parent, typically referred to as the custodial parent.
+The noncustodial parent is then awarded access to the minor children (formerly known as visitation) and is customarily ordered to pay child support.

-How Can a Parent Get Primary Custody/Managing Conservatorship in Texas?
+How Can a Parent Get Primary Custody in Texas?

-How Can You Improve Your Chances as a Mother of Getting Primary or Sole Custody?
+How Can a Mother Improve Her Chances of Getting Primary or Sole Custody?

 Contact the Experienced Family Law Attorneys at Bailey & Galyen

 At the law office of Bailey & Galyen, we offer a free initial consultation to every client.
-To speak with a proven child custody/managing conservatorship attorney, Contact us by e-mail or 844-402-2992 call our offices at one of the convenient locations listed below.
+To speak with a proven child custody attorney, contact us by email or call us at 844-402-2992.
+You also can call our offices at one of the convenient locations listed below.
 We will take your call 24 hours a day, seven days a week.